angigithubtil/Mobile-App/README.md

 - Employee shift calendar view
 - Employee clock in / clock out
 - Attendance views for admin and employee dashboards
-- Updated UI theme for a cleaner, responsive experience
+- UI theme for a cleaner, responsive experience

 ## Project Structure